ceph-korea/ceph-korean-doc/ceph-korean-doc/start/quick-rgw-old.rst

  Quick Ceph Object Storage
 ===========================

-To use the :term:`Ceph Object Storage` Quick Start guide, you must have executed the procedures in the `Storage Cluster Quick Start`_ guide first.
+To use the :term:`Ceph 오브젝트 스토리지` Quick Start guide, you must have executed the procedures in the `Storage Cluster Quick Start`_ guide first.
 Make sure that you have at least one :term:`RGW` instance running.